chengkuangan/pgwdemo/README.md

 <br><br>

 * **Account Service**
-<br>Account Service provides REST interface to access and retrieve the latest account balance information from the Account Balance DB (MongoDB).
+<br>Account Service provides REST interfaces to access and retrieve the latest account balance information from the Account Balance DB (MongoDB).
 The database starts with balance of $250 for John Doe and $150 for Jenny Doe.
 <br><br>It is implemented in SpringBoot, and deployed as **accountservice** on OpenShift.
 It serves the following REST interfaces:
 <br>